- Sheila Alles - Chief Deputy Superintendent

-Sheila Alles was appointed Interim State Superintendent for the Michigan Department of Education by the State Board of Education on May 8, 2018.
-Prior to the appointment, Sheila Alles had been the Chief Deputy Superintendent for the Michigan Department of Education since March 2017.
-One of her biggest priorities is to continue the implementation of Michigan’s Strategic Plan to become a Top 10 education state in 10 years.
+Sheila Alles was the Chief Deputy Superintendent for the Michigan Department of Education from March 2017 to May 2018.
+One of her biggest priorities is to continue the implementation of Michigan’s Strategic Plan to become a Top 10 Education State in 10 years.

 Her passion for teaching and learning is reflected in the positions she has held with professional organizations, such as a member of the Michigan Association for School Supervision and Curriculum Development (ASCD) Board, member of the Michigan AdvancED Council, past chairperson of Metropolitan Bureau of School Studies—Council of Academic Leadership, member of Wayne County Curriculum Planning Team, and member of the Madonna University Teacher Education Committee.
 Sheila also has experience as an adjunct professor of literacy at the undergraduate and graduate collegiate level.